How to Claim Payments of the Deceased With the Form SSA-1724-F4

 Form SSA-1724-F4: Claim for Amounts Due in the Case of a Deceased Social Security Recipient

 This post will address a sad situation that can take place in every family – when a family member dies and there is a need to claim the social security payments that the deceased person received.
 Family members are often responsible for settling all financial and legal matters of the deceased.
 According to the law, payments may be paid to the next of kin or to the legal representative of the person who died.
 The first step to receiving these payments is to fill out form SSA-1724-F4.
-In this post, we’ll discuss this form in detail.
+In this post, we’ll discuss this form in details.

 Who needs a Form SSA-1724-F4?